WP3 Market recognition as a hybrid device

 Lead: Head of Commercial Design Jørund Moseid

-Main work in this section is done by FPP with support from a marine technology developer and the certification body Lloyds Register.
+Main work in this section was done by FPP with support from a marine technology developer and the certification body Lloyds Register.

 - Influencing/clarifying the classification of the wind & wave device.